 - Silk Road: a former marketplace on the dark web

 - VPN: short for “Virtual Private Network”, a tool that can hide your IP and protect your privacy that’s highly recommended for any type of dark web browsing

 The dark web is full of specialized jargon and technical talk.
 Lots of people active on the dark web use abbreviations that are unclear to newcomers.
 That’s why a short summary of regularly-used terms can come in handy.
 And that’s why we created this dark web dictionary.

 If you want to know more, we’d like to refer you to one of these articles:

 - Websites on the dark web you might find worth visiting

 You can find our full dark web ABC down below!

-2FA is short for two-factor-authentication.
-This is a more eleborate way to secure an account.
+2FA is short for two-factor authentication.
+This is a more elaborate way to secure an account.
 Rather than relying solely on your password, with 2FA you have to identify yourself a second time to gain access to your account.
-Often this works with a code that is send to your smartphone.
+Often this works with a code that is sent to your smartphone.
 This method makes it harder for criminals to hack your account.